vakoBeridze/auth-demo/README.md

 #### 1. Form-based Authentication

-To configure form-based authentication, add `.formLogin()` to the `SecurityConfiguration` class.
+To configure form-based authentication, add `.formLogin()` to the `SecurityConfig` class.
 This enables the default login page provided by Spring Security.

 #### 2. OAuth2 Authentication